tomarrell/wrapcheck/README.md

 - .WithMessagef(
 - .WithStack(

+# An array of strings which specify regular expressions of signatures to ignore.
+# This is similar to the ignoreSigs configuration above, but gives slightly more
+# flexibility.
+ignoreSigRegexps:
+- \.New.*Error\(

 # An array of glob patterns which, if any match the package of the function
 # returning the error, will skip wrapcheck analysis for this error.
 This is
 # useful for broadly ignoring packages and/or subpackages from wrapcheck